xiix0/scam/README.md

-You will have domestic happiness and faithful friends.
+You love your home and want it to be beautiful.